AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/clients/gs-client-credentials-clients.md

 1. Select the **MyData.Role** role for the client.
    By default, the client is assigned the Tenant Member role which cannot be removed.
 Roles can be modified after the client is created.

+   **Note:** The **MyData.Role** role is used as an example in this exercise.

 1. (Optional) Set the **Token Lifetime**.
-   Token Lifetime represents the length of time in seconds the access token functions before it expires.
+   Token Lifetime represents the length of time in seconds that the access token for this Client is valid from the time issued until it expires.
 The default, 3600 seconds (one hour), is the maximum length of time.
 The minimum value is 60 seconds.

 1. Click **Continue**.

 1. In the `Add Secret` window, enter a description for the client secret.
+Enter a unique description if you plan to create multiple secrets.

 1. Enter a date that the secret expires.

-   Ensure that the expiration date is valid for the secret.
+   Choose an expiration date that is appropriate for your use case.
 By default, the secret is set to expire one year after creation.
 You may specify that the secret does not expire by selecting the **Never Expires** checkbox.
 Secrets can be deleted later, including secrets that are set to never expire.

 1. Click **Add**.